MinBZK/ai-validation/docs/projects/tad/adrs/0005-ai-verify-technical-tests.md

 The [AI Verify project](https://github.com/aiverify-foundation/aiverify) is set up in a modular way, and the technical tests is one of the modules.
-The AI Verify team is developing a feature which makes it possible to run the technical tests using an API: a python library with a method to run a test and providing the required configuration; for example, which  model and dataset to use and some test specific configuration.
+The AI Verify team is developing a feature which makes it possible to run the technical tests using an API: a Python library with a method to run a test and providing the required configuration; for example, which  model and dataset to use and some test specific configuration.